 Click here for information about court dates, including building location, courtrooms, and time.
 If you need assistance finding a criminal defense attorney to represent you, contact the hotline.

 The City of Milwaukee has issued an ordinance prohibiting the possession of certain items within a secured area around the convention.
-The City has not yet issued a map of the secured area, but we will update this page as we receive additional information.
+Law enforcement and public safety agencies have also announced their security restrictions and joint transportation plan for the convention, including information on road closures, zones restricted to vehicles, and flight restricted zones.
 Some of the prohibited items include:

 - backpacks or bags exceeding 18” x 13” x 7”;